How to Settle in Germany from India in 2026?

 - Must show financial stability without relying on public funds or benefits.

-Permanent Residency for EU Blue Card Holders
+PR in Germany for EU Blue Card Holders

 EU Blue Card holders in Germany can apply for permanent residency after around 33 months, provided they meet specific conditions.
 Their job role must match their educational background, and they need to have contributed to Germany’s pension system during their stay.
 Here are some key requirements for this PR route.